Fractional Yamabe problem on locally flat conformal infinities of Poincare-Einstein manifolds: Introduction and statement of the results

-\begin{rem} We would like to emphasize the analogy between our function \;$\mathcal{M}_{\gamma}$\; given by definition \ref{fracmass} and the notion of mass appearing in the context of the classical Yamabe problem.
-Moreover we want to point out that the analysis giving rise to the definition of $\mathcal{M}_{\gamma}$\; answers the first part of the conjecture of Kim-Musso-Wei\cite{kmw1} about the structure of the Green's function, see corollary \ref{cor_kernels_for_poincare_einstein_metrics}.
-Furthermore we believe that the work of Schoen-Yau\cite{sy1} can be adapted to this fractional framework and answer the second part of conjecture of Kim-Musso-Wei\cite{kmw1} about sign, and hence as checked by Kim-Musso-Wei\cite{kmw1} ensure the existence of a minimizer for \;$\mathcal{E}^\gamma_h$.
-We add that under the validity of the conjecture of Kim-Musso-Wei\cite{kmw1}, our sharp estimate given by lemma \ref{sharpenergy} gives directly the existence of a fractional Yamabe minimizer. \end{rem}
+\begin{rem} We would like to emphasize the analogy between our function \;$\mathcal{M}_{\gamma}$\; given by Definition \ref{fracmass} and the notion of mass appearing in the context of the classical Yamabe problem.
+Moreover we point out that our work in \cite{martndia3} answers the first part of the Conjecture of Kim-Musso-Wei\cite{kmw1} about the structure of the Green's function, see Theorem 1.4 in \cite{martndia3} and gives rise to the definition of $\mathcal{M}_{\gamma}$.
+We add that under the global assumption $M_{\gamma}>0$ our sharp estimate in Lemma \ref{sharpenergy} gives directly the existence of a fractional Yamabe minimizer. \end{rem}